I have gathered the top hardware issues I’ve seen with laptops.

 We’ll start with the battery not charging at all.
 Obviously check your AC adapter connections to the Thinkpad and to the wall outlet.

 It happens where we assume the adapter is still plugged into the wall outlet but isn’t and when we trace it down feel silly.

 If this isn’t the problem then remove the battery from the laptop.
 Does the AC adapter power the Thinkpad by itself?

 It should, and we know it is functioning properly.
 Reinstall the battery and look for the charging light to come on located on the lower part of the LCD panel.
 If you get no sign of life then it appears your battery has failed and should be replaced.

 How about a battery that doesn’t last very long?
 Battery life normally decreases with age and usage.
 You can employ power management schemes through the BIOS or Windows to use less power.

 If you have an older battery that is labeled NiMH you can completely drain the battery then charge it fully to condition it and extend it’s life.

 Do not do this with the newer Lithium Ion(Li-Ion) batteries, it will cause damage.
 If you’re still not happy with the battery life after taking these steps you might need to replace it.

 Some older Thinkpad batteries have been recalled by Lenovo.
 They will replace them free of charge if the battery meets the requirements.
 This link has the recall information.

-If you need a replacement battery see THIS POST on information to buy a new battery.
+If you need a replacement battery, see my post on battery and power adapter information to buy a new battery.